 To get started with navigating a reading list, why not check out our Getting Started Reading List at the bottom of this page?

 Once you’ve found your reading list, you can use the Library search on the Library's homepage to find other online resources to support your studies.
-There are three tabs on the Library search, as shown in the image below.
+There are four tabs on the Library search, as shown in the image below.

 You can search for articles, journals, and databases using the Library search.